Is Glasgow Safe for Tourists in 2026?

 Is United Kingdom safe to visit in 2026?

 United Kingdom as a whole is a popular tourist destination with documented scam activity across multiple cities.
-Glasgow specifically has 16 documented scams with a moderately safe safety rating.
+Glasgow specifically has 16 documented scams with a generally safe safety rating.
 Check the full United Kingdom country guide for a regional overview and safety comparisons across all covered cities.

 Editorial note: This safety assessment for Glasgow is based on 16 verified scam reports in the Before You Go database, compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Safety conditions change — always cross-reference with current government advisories before travel.
 Read our methodology →